aamrits/frontend-interview-questions/content/js-concepts.md

 * **Promises and Async/Await**: Modern JavaScript provides promises and the `async/await` syntax for more readable and manageable asynchronous code.
 * **Microtasks and Macrotasks**: JavaScript distinguishes between microtasks (e.g., promise callbacks) and macrotasks (e.g., `setTimeout`).
 Microtasks are processed before the event loop moves to the next macrotask.

-##### Significance
+> Promises are executed before setTimeout.
+After that, functions are executed.

+**Key Takeaway**

 * **Non-Blocking I/O**: The event loop allows JavaScript to handle I/O operations (e.g., network requests, file reading) without blocking the execution of other code.
 * **Responsive UIs**: By avoiding blocking operations, JavaScript can keep the user interface responsive, improving user experience.
-* **Efficient Resource Use**: The single-threaded model reduces the complexity and overhead associated with managing multiple threads, making JavaScript efficient for many tasks.
+* **Efficient Resource Use**: The single-threaded model reduces the complexity with managing multiple threads, making JavaScript efficient for many tasks.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>